sultanhq/CV/README.md

 ### Problem Solver
 I am able to understand problems and have the skill of being able to envisage designs or systems in my head; Which I then relish the challenge of putting that vision into practice to create a solution.

-A good example of this was creating series of tools for my previous employer.
+A good example of this was creating a series of tools for my previous employer.
 It allowed them to see where the business was struggling with invoice payment times and stock losses.
-The tools reduces losses by 90%, and also halved the amount of unpaid invoices.
+The tools reduced losses by 90%, and also halved the amount of unpaid invoices.

 ### Fast Learner
 For my one week project [(Twitter Forest)](https://github.com/sultanhq/twitter_forest)  at Makers Academy, our team found that our in-browser project required live communication with another service.
 I found that WebSockets was required, which I then learnt and implemented into production in under 2 days.